 Ingredients: Chicken Breast, Vegetable Glycerin.

-Dog Jerky NOT OK for CATS
+Dog Jerky That Is NOT SAFE for Cats

 On the other hand, let’s examine another popular dog treat in the jerky style.
 At first glance, it looks very similar to the previous product.